 - Heat the milk to 110 degrees F, put 4 tablespoon of the warm milk in a small glass or bowl, add 1 tablespoon of sugar and the yeast, stir until dissolved, let sit for about 10 minutes, it should get a little foamy

-- Add the butter to the pan with the remaining milk, heating just enough to melt the butter, cool to room temp
+- Add the butter to the pan with the remaining milk and sugar, heating just enough to melt the butter, cool to room temp

 - Combine the flour, salt, vanilla, lemon zest, egg yolks, milk butter mixture, and the yeast mixture mixing with a wooden spoon or a dough hook, the batter should be quite thick, cover with a cloth and let rest for 15 minutes